Mintbase/mintbase-js/packages/sdk/README.md

 ## Using `execute`

-The `excecute` method can be used without apis helpers, however you will need to specify all `NearContractCall` properties.
+The `excecute` method can be used without api helpers, however you will need to specify all `NearContractCall` properties.

-The method accepts a single "call" object or an array, in which case it will determine the best way to batch process each one *(see [batching](#batching) below)*.
+The method accepts any number of contract call objects returned by the sdk

 ```
 execute(
-  calls: NearContractCall | NearContractCall[],
   signingOptions: NearCallSigningOptions
+  calls: NearContractCall[],
-): Promise<void | providers.FinalExecutionOutcome>
+): Promise<providers.FinalExecutionOutcome | providers.FinalExecutionOutcome[]>
 ```
 Here is an example using the execute function call:
 ## NearContractCall